LuisDavid0912/UniversityResearcherIntegration/README.md

     java.lang.Error: Unresolved compilation problem: ... missing type Article
     ```
 * **Diagnosis:** Maven or the IDE were using "stale" or corrupted versions of the previously compiled files (`.class`), causing type confusion.
-* **Solution:** We forced a complete and clean rebuild of the project using the command `mvn clean install`.
+* **Solution:** I forced a complete and clean rebuild of the project using the command `mvn clean install`.
 This deleted all old compiled files and rebuilt the project from scratch, resolving the "ghost" error.

 </details>

 ---

-## How to Execute?
+## 🚀 How to Execute

 ### Prerequisites
 * Java JDK 17 or higher